 To protect the drywall and for a professional finish, we recommend painting behind kitchen cabinets.

 However, painting behind kitchen cabinets isn’t always necessary; it mostly depends on your intents for your home and your personal preferences as it relates to your budget.

 It’s highly recommended that drywall behind kitchen cabinets at least get a coat of primer.
 Bare drywall absorbs moisture and odor and the kitchen is one place where you want to prevent this.

 Painting after the cabinets are installed requires more masking and time, which is why we also recommend painting the walls in the kitchen after priming, even if they’re going to be covered up by cabinets.

 Maintain Color Quality and Consistency

-If you have a color scheme that you really appreciate, take the extra step and paint behind the cabinets, as well as light switches, outlets and other nook and crannies seemingly out of the direct line of sight.
-Furthermore, whenever you open the cabinet doors, the last thing you want to see may be the old color serving as a reminder that you did not complete the task.
+If you have a color scheme that you really appreciate, take the extra step and paint behind the cabinets, as well as light switches, outlets, and other nooks and crannies seemingly out of the direct line of sight.
+Furthermore, whenever you open the cabinet doors, the last thing you want to see is the old color serving as a reminder that you did not complete the task.

 Using a combination of various shades of paint, you have the ability to create a color scheme to match the style and décor of your home and your personal preferences.
 If you plan to live in your house for a while, taking the cabinets down may be worth the time and effort.
 Painting now alleviates any concern about paint color down the line, especially if you plan to upgrade your cabinets at some point.
-Some considerations for making your decisions include:

-- Paint functions as a barrier to stains, heat, humidity and moisture.
+- Paint functions as a barrier to stains, heat, humidity, and moisture.

 - Paint hinders mold and mildew in damp environments because the warm, dark areas behind cabinets create the conditions conducive to mold growth.